 - First name / Last name: personal information of the applicant's contact person. - E-mail: the e-mail address of the applicant it will be used to log in and notifications will be sent to it. - Password: password which will be used to access Jems.

 The minimum length of the password is 10 characters.
-It should contain at least one upper case letter, one lower case letter, one digit and one special character (! .,;?-+%&=#@:~).
+It should contain at least one upper case letter, one lower case letter and one digit.